 Portable Polymerase Chain Reaction (PCR) Platform

-- This sensor chip is also being used in another project on “Oxygen concentrator”, to generate 100% oxygen from ambient air by filtering N2 gas out in a membrane.
+Under the NNetRA project of MeitY, Gas sensors (for multiple identified gases NO2, O2 and N2H4 and H2) have been developed by IISc Bangalore.
+The project team had also delivered O2 gas sensor chip to be used in ventilators.
+This sensor chip is also being used in another project on “Oxygen concentrator”, to generate 100% oxygen from ambient air by filtering N2 gas out in a membrane.

 Soil moisture sensor

 IIT Bombay has developed and tested two prototypes for soil moisture sensor– one with Temperature pulse probe and second with electrochemical potential principle.
 Also, a cantilever-based soil moisture sensor system has been developed which has a wireless connectivity.
 Further work is continued on the instrumentation aspects of wireless sensor nodes for agricultural systems.